-When I bought my Yamaha P45 plastic piano it came with a truly awful sustain pedal.
-Just a square box with a leaf switch in it that felt like you were stomping on a kitchen sponge.
-So I bought a proper sustain pedal for it, this Extreme Accessories FS310 pedal.
+When I bought my Yamaha P45 plastic piano it came with a truly awful FC5 sustain pedal: It's just a square box with a leaf switch in it that felt like you were stomping on a kitchen sponge.
+So I bought a proper sustain pedal for it, this Xtreme Accessories FS310 pedal, before I'd even left the music store.

 While marketed as a sustain pedal, it could be used for anything that requires a momentary switch on the end of a cable with a ¼″ tip & sleeve jack.
-Aided by the fact it has a mode reversal switch on the back that allows you to choose whether its switch opens or closes when the pedal is pressed.
-It seems fairly rugged, and should suit a wide variety of pianos.
+Aided by it having a mode reversal switch on the back that allows you to choose whether its switch opens or closes when the pedal is pressed.
+It seems fairly rugged, and should suit a wide variety of keyboards.

 NB: Various pianos will require you to plug the pedal in before you switch the piano on.
 They detect whether the pedal's switch is open or closed (with the pedal untouched) as the piano switches on, and decide that the opposite mode will be the pedal depressed.
-This may be a different reading than when nothing is plugged into the piano's pedal socket (hence why you plug it in before switching on the piano).
+This may be a different reading than when nothing is plugged into the piano's pedal socket (particularly with T&S jack pedals plugged into keyboards with TRS sockets) hence why you plug them in before switching on the piano).

 The pedal's mode reversal switch lets you switch modes if you find your sustain pedal is working backwards.
 Whether that's to suit pianos that expect the pedal switching to work in a particular way, or because you've plugged the pedal in after it was switched on—saving you from having to switch the piano off and on again, or dig through menus to find a mode reverse for the pedal on the piano.